-Foreigners working in Poland or the Czech Republic in most cases are obliged to prepare and send Income tax returns.
+Foreigners working in Poland, Slovakia or the Czech Republic in most cases are obliged to prepare and send Income tax returns.

-In case that in a fiscal year, most of your incomes where in the Czech Republic or Poland you will have a possibility to use several tax reliefs.
+In case that in a fiscal year, most of your incomes where in one country only - the Czech Republic, Slovakia or Poland you will have a possibility to use several tax reliefs.

-Please note that in the case of having own business in any other country, you may be obliged to pay additional social security.
+Please note that in the case of having own business in any other country, you may be obliged to pay additional social security insurance.

 Charitable giving and blood donation

 You may deduct up to 10% of your Czech yearly incomes but not less than 1000 Czech crowns.

 For Poland you may deduct up to 6% of your income, however, there is no minimum.

 Additionally you may decide, to which charity organization 1% of your paid taxes will be sent by tax office.
 Our office reserve right to choose organization.

 Your Czech or Slovakian taxed income will be reduced by interest paid in your mortgage for house or flat in which you are living if it is situated in EU.

 From Czech income, you may deduct payments for pension schemes if monthly rates are higher than 1000 CZK and lower than 2000 CZK.